adrelanos/anon-meta-packages/README.md

 Do not remove.

 Package: whonix-gateway-packages-recommended
-Priority: optional
 Architecture: all
 Pre-Depends: whonix-shared-packages-dependencies (= ${source:Version})
 Depends: anon-gw-kde-startmenu, whonix-gw-desktop-shortcuts,
 whonix-gw-kde-desktop-conf, ${misc:Depends}
 Recommends: anon-gateway-packages-recommended
 Conflicts: whonix-workstation-packages-recommended
-Description: Recommended packages for Anon-Gateway
+Description: Recommended packages for Whonix-Gateway
-# Recommended packages for Anon-Gateway #
+# Recommended packages for Whonix-Gateway #

 A metapackage, which installs packages, which are recommended for Whonix-Gateway.